LeidyGil/leidygil.github.io/SQL_English.md

 DELETE FROM usuarios WHERE id = 2;
 ```
 ### Editing records
-The UPDATE statement is used to modify existing data in a table.
+The update statement is used to modify existing data in a table.
 It is used as follows:
 ```sql
 UPDATE table_name SET column_name = new_value